 Table 3.2: General revenue assistance by State(a)

-Table 3.3 provides a reconciliation of the GST revenue estimates since the 2010‑11 Budget and 2010‑11 MYEFO.
+Table 3.3 provides a reconciliation of the GST revenue estimates since the 2011‑12 Budget and 2011‑12 MYEFO.
 The reconciliation accounts for policy decisions and parameter and other variations.
-GST revenue in 2011‑12 has been revised down by $1.6 billion since the 2010‑11 MYEFO, largely reflecting the weaker outlook for consumption and dwelling investment.
-The weaker outlook for consumption reflects an ongoing trend of households consolidating their balance sheets (particularly in the aftermath of the global financial crisis).
+GST revenue in 2012‑13 has been revised down by $3.1 billion since the 2011‑12 MYEFO, reflecting weakness in current collections as well as the softer outlook for consumption subject to GST and subdued dwelling investment.
+The weaker outlook for consumption reflects an ongoing trend of households consolidating their balance sheets.
 Exacerbating this are signs that consumers are spending relatively more of their income on GST exempt goods and services.

 Specific policy decisions taken since MYEFO that affect GST revenue are shown in Table 3.4.
-These decisions increase the amount of GST revenue by $30.9 million in 2011‑12 and $452.5 million over five years to 2014‑15.
-The total impact of GST revenue policy decisions since MYEFO is also included in Table 3.3.
+These decisions increase the amount of GST revenue by $595.0 million over five years to 2015‑16.
+The total impact on GST revenue of policy decisions since MYEFO (to 2014‑15) is also included in Table 3.3.

 Table 3.4: Policy decisions since MYEFO that affect GST revenue